ExpEvolWormLab/Paree_map/README.md

 nondisjunction: contains the data of the assay done of non-disjunction (fertility, male proportion, egg viability).

 genotype: contains the genotype of the RIAIL used to estimate the linkage maps.
-Note that the .fastq files of the parental strains are available on ncbi.
+Note that the .fastq files of the parental strains are available on ncbi (PRJNA1037511).

 files: